 We’re happy to use the B word

 What makes us really proud, as a brokerage, is our ability to optimise and add value to the services received by our clients.
 Not owning and bins, trucks or facilities provides us with the flexibility to source the highest quality and best-fit service provider for each individual client.
 We are also very conscious that a lot of innovation happens in the smaller regional businesses (they have to innovate to survive) and we are focused on bringing the best of this to our clients.
+This potentially enables them to reuse or recycle more of the material they produce and often improves on the services provided by a national contractor whose ability to provide services vary greatly depending upon their local infrastructure.

 I truly believe that when things are done right, there is a mutually supportive relationship between the waste management companies providing services and the brokerage that employs them.
 The reality is that many smaller service providers would never appear on the radar of those businesses seeking to procure national waste contracts if it were not for subcontracted work.
+And likewise our ability to utilise these businesses enables us to bring innovation to the client and for them in turn to receive a cost effective and sustainable service, which is both bespoke and optimised to the material types and volumes they produce.